logicmonitor/logicmonitor_data_sdk_py/docs/source/index.rst

 Configuration
 *************
-SDK must be configured with logicmonitor_api_sdk.Configuration().
+SDK must be configured with logicmonitor_data_sdk.Configuration().
 The account name, an API key and its id are required.

-.. automodule:: logicmonitor_api_sdk.configuration
+.. automodule:: logicmonitor_data_sdk.configuration
    :members:

 API Calls